medusa-ui/documentation/docs/internals/medusa-flow.md

 We then send the diffs back through the RSocket Channel.
 These diffs contain the changed HTML, the action (add, delete or edit a node) and the relevant xpath to the changing DOM node.

-In the JS we then apply the diff in the browser via [morphdom](https://github.com/patrick-steele-idem/morphdom).
+In the JS we then apply the diff in the browser via [morphdom](https://github.com/patrick-steele-idem/morphdom) (in case of an edit, in case of addition / delete, we can simply add or remove these nodes).

 ## Server-to-client actions